Watch the sun’s shift on your horizon | EarthSky.org

-We got a question from a reader about the movement of the sunset or sunrise along the horizon, as Earth moves betweens seasons.
+We got a question from a reader about the movement of the sunset or sunrise along the horizon, as Earth moves between seasons.
 He wrote:

 Hello, I’m curious to know how far the sun moves north or south along the horizon each day?
 You know like half its width?
 A quarter of its width?